dtch1997/raisim-gym-a1/README.md

 - tensorboard
 - conda(optional)

+### Resource File
+if you are to use mini-cheetah environment, the URDF file have to be put into `$WORKSPACE/rsc`.

+You can find the zip file in the environment folder along with `Environment.hpp`.
+Remember to unzip.

 ### Run
 0. Install RaiSim as the instruction in [raisim webpage](https://raisim.com/sections/Installation.html)
 1. ```cd``` into repo folder (given that you have cloned it)